qingx6/demo-for-interactive-tech/README.md

-# demo-for-mhcid
+# Demo repository for Interactive Tech Class
-Demo for MHCID
+This is a sample set of files used as a training tool.